-540 During the evolution of the storm, the reflectivity data also shows significant attenuation behind the storm core.
-Probability of hail is also estimated to be close to 100 % throughout large parts of the track, however no hail was reported on the ground, possibly due to the storm taking place at night
+540 hail is also estimated to be close to 100 % throughout large parts of the track, however no hail was reported on the ground, possibly due to the storm taking place at night

 Figure D2.
 Supercell along the Rhine valley; August 2nd, 2017.